 Rosa Fava writes about a conference on anti-Semitism-critical adult education

 11. Dez 2017 bis 1.
 Mai 2019

-The festival headed by Elena Bashkirova has been our guest at the Jewish Museum Berlin every year since 2012.
+The festival headed by Elena Bashkirova was our guest at the Jewish Museum Berlin every year from 2012 to 2022.

 Concerts of the International Chamber Music Festival